hyperglyph/hyperglyph/spec/glyph_spec.rst

 collections
 -----------

-glyph has three collection types, an ordered list, an unordered set, and an unordered dictionary.
+glyph has four collection types, an ordered list, an unordered set, and an ordered & unordered dictionary.

 sets and dicts MUST NOT have duplicate items, clients SHOULD throw an error.